bckohan/django-render-static/README.rst

     - Plain data define-like structures in Python classes and modules (`defines_to_js`)

+Transpilation is extremely flexible and may be customized by using override blocks or extending the provided transpilers.

 `django-render-static` also formalizes the concept of a package-time or deployment-time static file rendering step.
 It piggybacks off the existing templating engines and configurations and should therefore be familiar to Django developers.
 It supports both standard Django templating